voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 > 1. Introduce $badThing with claims about page load performance.

-> 2. tell sites they need to use $badThing to get into the “carousel”
+> 2. tell sites they need to use $badThing to get into the "carousel"

 -